rneilson/iws-demo/README.md

 ### Web view

-The main web frontend is a single-page application, available at the `/webview/` path after installation.
+The main web interface is a single-page application, available at the `/webview/` path after installation.
 The API endpoints are also directly browsable (see `API.md` for the full listing).

 ### API